-- At the primary site, verify that you have brought the application service group online. - 2 Start the DR Configuration Wizard from the Solutions Configuration Center by clicking Start > All Programs > Veritas > Veritas Cluster Server > Solutions Configuration Center or, on Windows 2012 operating systems, from the Apps menu. - Expand the Solutions for Microsoft Exchange Server tab. - Click Disaster Recovery Configuration > Configure Disaster Recovery > Disaster Recovery Configuration Wizard. - In the Welcome panel, click Next and continue through the wizard, providing the requested information for the primary site system, the service group, the secondary site system, and the replication method. - If you selected the Volume Replicator replication method, the wizard proceeds to the storage cloning task and notifies you if it detects that the storage is identical.
-Click Next until you reach the Service Group Analysis panel. - If you selected an array-based replication method (EMC SRDF, HTC, or GCO only), the temporary storage is no longer needed once the application is installed and the wizard confirms whether or not to delete it. - 4 (Array-based replication method only) In the Temporary Storage Deletion panel, confirm whether or not to delete the cloned storage:
+- At the primary site, verify that you have brought the application service group online. - 2 Start the DR Configuration Wizard from the Solutions Configuration Center by clicking Start > All Programs > Veritas > Veritas Cluster Server > Solutions Configuration Center or, on Windows 2012 operating systems, from the Apps menu.

+Expand the Solutions for Microsoft Exchange Server tab.

+Click Disaster Recovery Configuration > Configure Disaster Recovery > Disaster Recovery Configuration Wizard.

-- If the application is already installed on the required nodes, leave Delete cloned storage checked and click Next.
-When the wizard prompts you to confirm deleting the shared storage, click Yes. - If you want to delete the cloned storage manually later, uncheck Delete cloned storage and click Next. - 5 (Array-based replication method only) If you selected to delete the cloned storage, the wizard shows the progress of the tasks in the Implementation panel.
+- 3 In the Welcome panel, click Next and continue through the wizard, providing the requested information for the primary site system, the service group, the secondary site system, and the replication method. - If you selected the Volume Replicator replication method, the wizard proceeds to the storage cloning task and notifies you if it detects that the storage is identical.
+Click Next until you reach the Service Group Analysis panel. - If you selected an array-based replication method (EMC SRDF, HTC, or GCO only), the temporary storage is no longer needed once the application is installed and the wizard confirms whether or not to delete it. - 4 (Array-based replication method only) In the Temporary Storage Deletion panel, confirm whether or not to delete the cloned storage: - If the application is already installed on the required nodes, leave Delete cloned storage checked and click Next.
+When the wizard prompts you to confirm deleting the shared storage, click Yes. - If you want to delete the cloned storage manually later, uncheck Delete cloned storage and click Next. - (Array-based replication method only) If you selected to delete the cloned storage, the wizard shows the progress of the tasks in the Implementation panel.
 If the storage deletion fails, the wizard will show a failure summary page.
-Otherwise, when it shows the tasks are complete, click Next. - 6 Review the following information displayed in the Service Group Analysis panel and click Next to continue with service group cloning.
+Otherwise, when it shows the tasks are complete, click Next.

+6 Review the following information displayed in the Service Group Analysis panel and click Next to continue with service group cloning.

 Service Group Name Displays the list of application-related service groups present on the cluster at the primary site.
-Service Group Details on the Primary Cluster Displays the resource attributes for the service group at the primary site.
-The NIC resource consists of the MAC address.
-For Exchange 2007 service groups: The IP resource consists of the IP address and subnet mask.
-Service Group Details on the Secondary Cluster Displays a message to indicate whether the service group or the corresponding attributes have been configured at the secondary site.
+Service Group Details Displays the resource attributes for the service group at the on the Primary primary site.
+Cluster The NIC resource consists of the MAC address.
+Service Group Details Displays a message to indicate whether the service group or on the Secondary the corresponding attributes have been configured at the Cluster secondary site.